BShowen/ruby_chess/README.md

 * En passant

 ## Code

+The hardest part to code was the logic for validating moves.
+I came up with two options to do this logic.

+1) I could allow each chess piece to build its own adjacency list of moves relative to it's current position.
+This would break the rule of encapsulation because each chess piece would have to...
+    * know the state of the board in order to not move into check.
+    * know the state of all other chess pieces in order to know where it can/cant move.
+2) I could allow to board to handle move validation by creating a list of moves for each chess piece on demand from its current position.
+This would agree with the rule of encapsulation.
+The board knows its own state and can enforce constraints on the chess pieces

 ### Game board
 The board is a 2D array.
 There is an array holding 8 additional arrays inside.
 Each additioanl array represents a row and holds 8 indicies.
 A Node is assigned to each index inside the game board during initilization of the game board.
 I use a node to represent each board square and a node can be empty, hold chess piece, and also hold a background color, which is used for highlighting move paths.
 This is how I wrote the code to do this.
 ```Ruby